erisonliang/Enumerator/README.md

 ## What is this for?

 If you're building your own collection class in .NET and it uses an array as its backing store, then this is the package for you.
-What it does is essentially provide optimized, value-type implementations of `GetEnumerator` so when a user does a `foreach` through your collection it'll be as fast as lightning.
+What it does is essentially provide optimized, value-type implementations of `GetEnumerator` so when a user does a `foreach` through your collection it'll be as fast as :zap:.

 ## Usage